INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

             namePath: "@subset" # subset attribute contains the subannotation name
             valuePath: "@class" # class attribute contains the subannotation value

-Note that these subproperties will not have their own forward index; only the main annotation has one, and it includes only the first value indexed at any location, so the subproperty values aren't stored there either.
+Note that these subproperties will not have their own forward index; only the main annotation has one, and it includes only the first value indexed at any location, so the subannotation values aren't stored there either.

 Adding a few subproperties per token position like this will make the index slightly larger, but it shouldn't affect performance or index size too much.